Chapter 15.435

 A. Public signs are allowed in the public right-of-way as allowed by the governmental agency responsible for the right-of-way.

-B. Temporary and/or portable signs for other than traffic control and motorist advisories are not allowed within state highway right-of-way administered by the Oregon Department of Transportation except on resoluted highways.
-In 2015, the resoluted highways in Newberg were: on First Street from Harrison Street to River Street, on Main Street from First Street to Illinois Street, and on College Street from First Street to Vermilion Street.
-On a resoluted highway, the city manages the portion of the right-of-way behind the curb and can permit portable signs on the sidewalk.
+B. Temporary and/or portable signs for other than traffic control and motorist advisories are not allowed within state highway right-of-way administered by the Oregon Department of Transportation except on resolute highways.
+In 2015, the resolute highways in Newberg were: on First Street from Harrison Street to River Street, on Main Street from First Street to Illinois Street, and on College Street from First Street to Vermilion Street.
+On a resolute highway, the city manages the portion of the right-of-way behind the curb and can permit portable signs on the sidewalk.
 Portable and/or temporary signs are not allowed by ODOT on Hancock Street except within the College Street or Main Street rights-of-way.
 Portable and/or temporary signs are not allowed within county road right-of-way administered by Yamhill County.

 C. For lots in the C-3 and C-4 zones, the two allowed portable signs per street frontage may be located, without permit, in the public right-of-way fronting that lot except as stated in subsection (B) of this section, provided they meet the following standards: